What is the forex market? Forex trading for beginners

 This emphasises the famous and painfully true statement from John Maynard Keynes, “The market can stay irrational, longer than you can stay solvent.”
 Meaning, it does little to no good to say the market is acting irrationally and think it will come back in your favour (direction of your trade).

-Open a NAGA or MT4 trading account
+Step 1 – Open a trading account

 You need to open a trading account in order to start trading.
 The application process is simple and secure and you can apply for an online account at any time by filling in the online application form.